LucasXavierChurchman/Clustering-rNBA-Post-Titles/README.md

 <br>
 <br>

 - Also, even when posts do have tags, they are often miscategorized entirely.
-The 'Highlights' tag is supposed to be used for highlights from games, but here it was applied simply because the submission was a video link
+The 'Highlights' tag is supposed to be used for highlights from games, but here it was applied simply because the submission was a video link.

 ![notahighlight](https://github.com/LucasXavierChurchman/Capstone2/blob/master/images/whyhighlight.png)
 <br>